 MacBook Pro Goes Back to Login Screen Randomly

 The difficulty here is that there appears to be no clear pattern or trigger for the misbehavior.
 The computer seems to return to login screen randomly and without any exact reason to do so, other than it happens following a Mojave update.

-We’ve connected with our in-house experts and scraped the web for viable solutions to this post-Mojave update issue.
-Before performing these fixes, though, try to check everything from your hardware connections to your system’s stability via running a Mac repair tool that you trust.
+We’ve consulted with our in-house experts and researched extensively online to find potential solutions for this issue following the Mojave update.
+Before performing these fixes, it is advisable to check everything from your hardware connections to your system’s stability by running a trustworthy Mac repair tool.
 Sometimes, junk files that have accumulated over time can interfere with normal systems and processes, in turn ruining your Mac’s performance.

 If your MacBook still randomly goes back to the login screen, try these solutions: